Skip to main content

 Markup on cost (gross line)

 The gross profit expressed as a percentage of COST instead of price.
-A $50 cost sold for $100 is a 100% markup but a 50% margin.
+A cost of 50 sold for 100 is a 100% markup but a 50% margin.
 If COGS is 0 (a pure-service business) markup is reported as 0.

 05